ratchek-config/server_setup_files/Steps.md

 ### Setup database
 The first script should have finished with a reboot, so you'll need to log back in (with new port; exciting!)
-ssh -p 6979 tomek@YOUR_DROPLET_IP
+(If you can't log in, wait a bit.
+Your server is restarting.) ssh -p 6979 tomek@YOUR_DROPLET_IP
 #### Launch psql
 sudo -u postgres psql